quarkly/help/docs/interface/left-panels/code-editor/overview.md

 ![Code state status](/scr/code-editor-status.png)

-In the upper right corner of the code editor window, you can find the save status.
+If no changes have been saved in the code editor, you will see a small circle next to the tab name.
 If you didn't save the changes, they won't show up on the page.
-To apply changes to the code, press the key combination `Ctrl` + `S` or `⌘(Cmd)` + `S` for MacOS.
+To apply changes to the code, close the code editor, or press the key combination `Ctrl` + `S` or `⌘(Cmd)` + `S` for MacOS.

 ---